jaredsinclair/JTSImageViewController/README.md

                                            backgroundStyle:JTSImageViewControllerBackgroundOption_Scaled];

     // Set UP/DOWN gesture-dismiss mode for view controller.
-    // For dismiss in any direction, comment or remove the following line. imageViewer.modalDismissMode = JTSImageViewControllerDismissMode_UpDownDirection;
+    // For dismiss in any direction use: JTSImageViewControllerDismissMode_AnyDirection imageViewer.modalDismissMode = JTSImageViewControllerDismissMode_UpDownDirection;

     // Present the view controller.